aimms/documentation/webui/side-panels.rst

 .. important:: Side panels are available in software versions from AIMMS 4.64 onwards.

-	Configuring icons and icon colors are available in software versions from AIMMS 4.80 onwards.
+	The feature of configuring icons and icon colors on a side panel tab is available in software versions from AIMMS 4.80 onwards.

-Side panels are 2 column width pages that can be configured with different widgets and accessed on different/all pages in an application via tabs on the right-hand side of the page.
-Side panels help build model interactions.
-These help to free up real estate on pages, or also duplicate widgets that are required on different pages, such as filters.
+Side panels are special pages with a fixed width of two columns which can be accessed on various regular pages in an application by using tabs on the right-hand side of the page (see illustrations bellow).
+Side panels can be configured with widgets and can help building model interactions.
+Also, they can hold widgets (such as filters) which are required by several pages, preventing the need to duplicate such widgets on each individual page.
+This way, side panels help to free up space on regular pages.

 .. image:: images/SidePanel_HomeExample1.png
 			:align: center